photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     on a different host and/or port.
 There could also be an issue with your browser, ad blocker, or firewall settings.

-!!! note ""
+!!! tldr ""
-    For security reasons, it is **not possible to change the password** via `PHOTOPRISM_ADMIN_PASSWORD` after the app has been started for the first time.
+    It is not possible to change the password via `PHOTOPRISM_ADMIN_PASSWORD` after the app has been started for the first time.
 You may run `docker-compose exec photoprism photoprism passwd` in a terminal to change an existing password.
 You can also reset your database for a clean start.

-The server port and [config options](config-options.md) may be changed in `docker-compose.yml` at any time.
+The server port and app [config options](config-options.md) may be changed in `docker-compose.yml` at any time.
 Remember to restart the app for changes to take effect:

 ```